Kanazawa Station

 Cherry blossoms at Kenrokuen Garden

 Where better to view the cherry blossom than in one of Japan’s most famous landscape gardens: Kanazawa’s Kenrokuen?
-Kenrokuen has 400 cherry trees and when in bloom they are illuminated at night.
-The garden is also free to enter for one week when the blossoms are at their best.
+Kenrokuen has 400 cherry trees and when in bloom they are illuminated at night during the seasonal light-up period.
+Around peak bloom, Kenrokuen and Kanazawa Castle Park usually announce a short free-entry and evening light-up period.

 Kanazawa Castle in sakura season